Shaping the Eye for Perfect Vision

 Why do we need to prevent myopia?
 What’s wrong with glasses?

-“Nearsightedness, unlike farsightedness, raises the risk of developing serious eye problems later in life,” says the study’s lead author Andrei V. Tkatchenko, MD, PhD, an associate professor of ophthalmic sciences at Columbia University Vagelos College of Physicians and Surgeons.
+“Nearsightedness, unlike farsightedness, raises the risk of developing serious eye problems later in life,” says the study’s lead author Andrei V. Tkatchenko, PhD, an associate professor of ophthalmic sciences at Columbia University Vagelos College of Physicians and Surgeons.

 Though nearsightedness can be corrected with glasses, contact lenses, or refractive surgery (which alters the shape of the cornea), none of these solutions prevents excessive elongation of the eyeball.
 And it’s the excessive elongation of the myopic eye that raises the risk of developing serious eye conditions, such as retinal tears, cataracts, and macular degeneration.
 The risk increases with the degree of nearsightedness.